 Paper 1 (40% of A Level, 2hr)

-Listening, Reading and Translation Based on all four themes of study as above.
+Listening, Reading and Translation

+Based on all four themes of study as above.

 Paper 2 (30% of A Level, 2h 40m)

 Written response to works and translation

 Will cover your understanding of the film

-(Goodbye Lenin) you have watched, the book
+(Goodbyo Lopia) you have watched the book

-(Der Vorleser) you have read and will assess your ability to write effectively in German.
+(Goodbye Lenin) you have watched, the book (Der Vorleser) you have read and will assess your ability to write effectively in German.